John Cutt: President of the Council

 Soon after his appointment he fell ill.
 On March 1, 1681, the provincial Council and General Assembly designated March 17, 1681, as a Fast Day, "A day of public fasting and prayer."
-The Council and Assembly believed Cutt's illness and the recent sighting of a comet were signs of "divine displeasure"; the fast day was unsuccessful, as John Cutt died on April 5, 1681.
+The Council and Assembly believed Cutt's illness and the recent sighting of a comet were signs of "divine displeasure"; John Cutt died on April 5, 1681.

 After his Cutt's death, Richard Waldron was named acting president.